SUMMER 2019 MISSION TRIP

 Seeing the work of the Episcopal Church in Honduras—reaching out to the poorest and most at-risk children, made me proud to be an Episcopalian.
 Lives are being transformed, and we are there to witness it and provide a safe space where a community of love, care and compassion is being built every day.
 To see that hope is possible in the most challenging of situations is a sign of the power of the Gospel.
 The grace of Jesus Christ enables the staff to enter dangerous communities and emerge with children whose parents are willing to let them go to school, sometimes quite far from home.
 Every day the school gathers after breakfast to hear the Word of God and to give thanks for God’s goodness.
 It is shocking to know that some of these kids come from homes made of whatever scraps of plastic or metal could be found to build a shelter over a dirt floor, and who survive on beans and Tortillas.
 There is no running water or electricity.
 This crushing poverty causes nothing but suffering and worry.
 It is impossible for them to do anything but look for the next meal.

 El Hogar reaches out to find these families and give them a glimpse of hope in a brighter future.
-I am deeply grateful to have been a part of this community of care, even if just for a week.
-I treasure every hug I received and every smile I witnessed.
+We are deeply grateful to have been a part of this community of care, even if just for a week.
+We treasured every hug and every smile!

 Guest preacher, The Reverend Matthew Engleby, Executive Director in Honduras for El Hogar